nduzar/teamgeek_book_store_api/README.md

 ## Cleaning Up

-To avoid incurring future charges, remember to destroy the resources when you're done:
+remember to destroy the resources when you're done:

 cdk destroy

+## Design

+The flow of a request would be:

+Client sends HTTP request to API Gateway
+API Gateway routes the request to the Lambda Function Lambda Function processes the request:
+Interacts with DynamoDB for data operations
+Interacts with S3 for image operations (if implemented) Lambda Function sends response back through API Gateway to the client CloudWatch logs the Lambda execution